shravanasati/Ecommerce-Price-Tracker/README.md

 * Product URL - The URL of the product page on Amazon or Flipkart
 * Desired price - The least price you want to buy the product at.
 When this price will be lower or eqaul to the actual price of the product, you'll be notified via a email.

-**Also provide your email and email password in the `PriceTracker` class, and enable less secure apps on your email service provider before running the program.**
+**Also provide your email and email password in the `credentials.json` file, and enable less secure apps on your email service provider before running the program.**

 ## Dependencies
 *External modules used:*